Beatitudes - Bible Verses and Meaning

 What Did Jesus Hope to Convey through the Beatitudes?

 The word beatitude comes from the Latin word beatitudo, meaning blessedness.
-Eight times during the opening lines of Jesus’s revolutionary Sermon, He repeats the phrase “blessed are”.
-The message He means to convey through these proclamations of blessing—or beatitudes—is a simple one, but it flies in the face of everything the spiritual leaders were teaching at the time.
+Eight times during the opening lines of Jesus’s revolutionary Sermon, He repeats the phrase “blessed are.”
+The message He means to convey through these proclamations of blessing—or beatitudes—is simple, but it flies in the face of everything the spiritual leaders were teaching at the time.

 With each conditional promise of provision came an instruction in true righteousness, illustrated by one small character trait.

 Up to that point, the Jewish people had been raised on long lists of strict rules and regulations taught by the Scribes and Pharisees through the law of Moses.
 But no one had ever been able to fulfill all the requirements of the law and obtain righteousness.
 No. Not one.
-Yet, Jesus was taking these impossible laws, boiling them down to their truest essence, then baiting the proclamation with promises of provision from God, rather than judgment.
-He spoke to His audience as if these collective traits were not only attainable but theirs for the taking.
+Yet, Jesus was taking these impossible laws, boiling them down to their truest essence, and then baiting the proclamation with promises of provision from God rather than judgment.
+He spoke to His audience as if these collective traits were attainable and theirs for the taking.

 Meanwhile, Jesus’s disciples basked in the news of all they’d inherited through Christ.
 They realized on that day that the promises Jesus spoke of were a byproduct of the true blessing—the ability, through Christ’s power, to live a life of righteousness.